hisokabubble/AssignmentShaun-main/AssignmentShaun-main/README.md

 Website plan:

-Flappy Bird strong bold will bring the webpage back to About: Which is the homepage for this website
+Flappy Bird strong bold logo png will bring the webpage back to About: Which is the homepage for this website

-Maybe under support make a sign up form for donations etc
+Maybe under support make a sign up form for donations to help make the game continue, sign up for daily facts about flappy bird

 Under leaderboard nil for now